Avoiding the Bite This Summer

-Mosquitos are considered to be one of the most dangerous creatures on Earth because of their ability to spread deadly disease.
+Mosquitos are considered to be one of the most dangerous creatures on Earth because of their ability to spread deadly diseases.
 In May and June, we start to get a lot of questions about mosquito control.
-While our area does not face the threats that many countries in the world face due to mosquitos, there are still numerous reasons to get the mosquito population under control and avoid getting bitten.
+Although our area does not face the mosquito threats that many countries worldwide do, there are still numerous reasons to control the mosquito population and avoid bites.
 With the recent rise in Zika and West Nile Virus, it’s time to protect yourself and your family by learning how to avoid mosquito bites.
-Here are some tips:
+For reliable solutions, trust expert North Las Vegas pest control services to keep your home and yard safe from mosquitoes.

 Eliminate Mosquito Habitat

 While it may seem simple, removing the standing water in your yard where mosquitoes breed is one of the best ways to prevent mosquito bites.
-Dump out kiddie pools, toys, and buckets around your yard that may have collected water.
-Change water in bird baths weekly, and if you have a swimming pool, use pool treatment regularly and keep the water circulating.
+Remove kiddie pools, toys, and buckets from around your yard that may have collected water.
+Change the water in bird baths weekly.
+If you have a swimming pool, use pool treatment regularly and keep the water circulating.

 Seal Entry Points to Your Home